|Nutritional Guidelines (per serving)|

 Sprinkle over the green onion, nuts, and coriander, and garnish with lime wedges (to be squeezed over before eating).
 Thai chili sauce can be served on the side for those who like it extra spicy.

-When making more than 8 oz. of noodles, we usually double the pad Thai sauce recipe.
+- When making more than 8 oz. of noodles, double the pad Thai sauce recipe.
 Avoid making more than 12 oz. of noodles at any one time, simply because as it's hard to turn the noodles and get them cooked evenly without overcooking them.
 Any leftover sauce can be stored in a jar in the refrigerator for up to 1 month.